Han Nianlong: Preside over the "Gao You War" surrender ceremony

 On August 15, 1945, the Emperor of Japan formally issued the imperial rescript to surrender, but the Japanese troops stationed in Gaoyou, Jiangsu, refused to surrender.
 Until December 25, he ignored the new Fourth Army's ultimatum to surrender.
 SuYu commander ordered the new fourth army took advantage of the heavy fog, against the wind and rain, in the mud, to catch the enemy unaware respectively from three directions, north, east, south of the city launched an all-out offensive the gaoyou city, at 4 PM to 26, the new fourth army breached in gaoyou city, the Japanese aggressors defeat is a foregone conclusion, the command is surrounded by the new fourth army closely, and under the powerful artillery deterrent Siege of the soldiers Shouting, Gaoyou Japanese commander of the city defense colonel Rock had to agree to surrender the New Fourth Army, then held a surrender ceremony.

 The ceremony was held in the Park Auditorium, No. 70, Yihe Lane, Gaoyou District.
 At eleven o 'clock in the evening, Han Nianlong, director of the political Department of the eighth column of the New Fourth Army, went to deal with the surrender as the pleniary representative of the New Fourth Army.

 During the ceremony, Han Nianlong announced three requirements to the Japanese army that surrendered: First, the surrender of the Japanese officers and men, each back to standby.
 For safety, activities are limited to the hospital; Second, The Japanese soldiers killed in battle may be cremated according to Japanese custom and their ashes collected for taking back to the mainland; Third, the injured Japanese officers and soldiers will be treated by our medical staff in collaboration with The Japanese medical staff.

 The surrender of Gaoyou was the largest surrender ceremony held by the Chinese Communist Party] and the New Fourth Army under its leadership, and the last surrender ceremony of the Japanese aggressors to the Eighth Route Army and the New Fourth Army under the leadership of the CCP.

 Diplomacy after PRC was established

 Start of diplomatic career

-People’s Republic of China was established in October 1949.
+The People's Republic of China was established in October 1949.
 Since then, China has shown strong need to associate with the rest of the world.
-But considering having to get rid of Kuomintang diplomatic clout, PRC selected a new group of potential diplomats from the People’s Liberation Army, Han included.
+But considering having to get rid of Kuomintang diplomatic clout, PRC selected a new group of potential diplomats from the People's Liberation Army, Han included.
 In 1951, Han officially began his diplomatic career as Ambassador to Pakistan.

 In early 1951, Pakistan has expressed the strong wish to establish diplomatic relations with China.
 In the same year, PRC government decided to appoint Han to be Chinese Ambassador to Pakistan.
 Han strengthened when he arrived in Pakistan that PRC had developed diplomatic relationship with Pakistan on the basis of equality, mutual benefit and respect of each other's territorial sovereignty.

 Later, Han served as Ambassador to Sweden from 1956 to 1958.